Tom-Lewis-Coder/Lottery-Lucky-Dip/README.md

+# Lottery-Lucky-Dip

-# Lottery-Lucky-Dip app to assist in choosing random numbers for the euromillions, lotto and set for life games.
+This app was designed to assist in choosing random numbers for the euromillions, lotto and set for life games.

+Language - JavaScript